sinergia-connectomics-summerschool-2021/scss21-training/index.md

   The course is aimed at graduate students and other researchers.
   <strong>
     You don't need to have any previous knowledge of the tools that will be presented at the workshop before.
-However, it is highly recommended to be familiar with neuroimaging and confortable with scripting/programming in bash, python, and matlab.
+However, it is highly recommended to be familiar with neuroimaging and the UNIX shell environment, and be confortable with scripting/programming in python and matlab.
   </strong>
 </p>